 Finalizing a divorce

 A court can only decide on matters with the facts available.
 As we all know, the future can bring a whole new set of variables and a whole different set of problems.
 With that in mind, the court understands that things change, and orders may need to as well.
-In order to modify a court order, a party will need to demonstrate evidence of a significant and continuing change in circumstance that makes it impossible to abide by the judgment.
+To modify a court order, a party will need to demonstrate evidence of a significant and continuing change in circumstances that makes it impossible to abide by the judgment.
 If you are someone who would like to modify the terms of your divorce, you know where to turn.
 Contact an attorney that can gather and present evidence on your behalf to prove that you truly need the modification.